 Samuel P. Martin, III, MD Memorial Lecture with Utibe R. Essien, MD, MPH

-Please join us for the 2021 Samuel P. Martin, III, MD Memorial Lecture, presented by Utibe R. Essien, MD, MPH.
-This Memorial Lecture is co-sponsored by Penn LDI, the Division of General Internal Medicine, the National Clinician Scholars Program, and the Penn Master of Science in Health Policy Research Program.
-See the event program here.
+The 2021 Samuel P. Martin, III, MD Memorial Lecture, presented by Utibe R. Essien, MD, MPH, was co-sponsored by Penn LDI, the Division of General Internal Medicine, the National Clinician Scholars Program, and the Penn Master of Science in Health Policy Research Program.

 About the Speaker